ocadotechnology/aimmo/docs/usage.md

 ---

 ## Running Locally with no containers
-* Make sure you have [Yarn](https://yarnpkg.com/en/docs/install#mac-stable) installed, then run `yarn` from inside the game_frontend folder.
-Then move back to the aimmo root directory.
+* Follow the instructions at [game frontend documentation](https://github.com/ocadotechnology/aimmo/blob/master/game_frontend/README.md) in order to install all the frontend requirements.
+You should be in the `game_frontend` folder for this step.
 * Make and activate a virtualenv (We recommend [pipenv](https://docs.pipenv.org/)).
     * On **Mac**, run `brew install pipenv` using the `brew` package manager.
 Then run `pipenv install` followed by `pipenv shell`.
     * On **Ubuntu**, run `sudo bash ubuntu_setup.sh`.
 This will install nodejs, yarn, as well as pipenv.
 Now run the following: `pipenv shell`.